sibirbil/LESS-MPI/README.md

 ## Example

-The folder __example__ includes a script for testing.
+In folder 'example', we also provide a simple script for testing.
 You can run this script for two threads by typing

 `mpirun -n 2 python3 less-mpi-example.py`